clockback/wordmuncher/README.md

-# ProKartuli
+# Prokart

 ## About
-ProKartuli is an open-source web-application to help you create and learn with vocabulary sheets.
+Prokart is an open-source web-application to help you create and learn with vocabulary sheets.

 ## License